Autism Studies

 This programme is designed to build on both the existing GCAS and GDAS programmes.
 Graduates of the GDAS programme must earn a minimum 2.1 award to be eligible for entry to the MA programme.

-In cases where the applicant has not completed the GCAS and GDAS programmes but can demonstrate comparable expertise and training, the applicant can be assessed on prior learning in line with University policy and procedures on the Recognition of Prior Learning.
-The admission procedures will include an interview wherein the prior learning and experience of applicants in education will be assessed.
+In cases where the applicant does not meet normal entry requirements, the applicant can be assessed on prior learning in line with University policy and procedures on the Recognition of Prior Learning.
+The admission procedures will include an interview wherein the prior learning and experience of applicants in the field of autism studies will be assessed.

 Application dates